 Time permitting, the Willow Springs trail goes southeast and the rugged Jim Creek trail goes south out of Coal Camp.
 Or you could just head back to Crown King for a beer and burger.

-Water Sources: Water is available on the drive in at the Ranger Station, Hazlett Hollow Campground and Turney Group Campground (maybe turned off in winter months).
+Water is available on the drive in at the Ranger Station, Hazlett Hollow Campground, and Turney Group Campground (may be turned off in winter months).

-Camping: Nearby Hazlett Hollow Campground is open Spring through Fall.
+Nearby Hazlett Hollow Campground is open from Spring through Fall.
 Multitudes of dispersed camping sites are available.

 Leave No Trace and +Add a Triplog after your hike to support this local community.